 When Mrs. Kroc passed away in October 2003, she left $1.5 billion - much of her estate - to The Salvation Army, by far the largest charitable gift ever given to the Army, and the largest single gift given to any single charity at one time.
 The initial disbursements of this bequest began in January 2005.
 The gift had by then grown to $1.8 billion and was split evenly among the four Army Territories - Central, East, South and West.
 The money was designated to build a series of state-of-the-art Salvation Army Ray and Joan Kroc Corps Community Centers nationwide patterned after the San Diego center.
 From the very beginning, The Salvation Army envisioned this as a long-term project – that it could take up to 10 or 15 years to have all of the centers open and operational No other U.S. charity – faith-based or otherwise – has ever undertaken such a sweeping fundraising or construction effort with the potential to impact millions of people.

-To date, 25 centers are open and operating.
-An additional 3 centers are currently scheduled to open in 2014 for a total of 28 centers once the project is complete.
+There will be a total of 28 Kroc Centers once the project is complete.
 Please follow the web-links below for the latest information on the status of individual Salvation Army Ray and Joan Kroc Corps Community Centers and thanks for stopping by.